orgil6m/me-rest-api/README.md

    ```

 3. Set up environment variables: <br/>

-   Duplicate the sample.env file, rename it to .env, and customize your environment variables:
+   Duplicate the sample.env file, rename it to .env, and customize your environment variables

    ```javascript
    NODE_ENV=DEVELOPMENT